akashsheelavant/todoapp/README.md

 # A Todo app

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project displayes a list of Posts by calling an api, view the details of the post by clicking on the list and delete the post if they want.

 ## Available Scripts